 Here var is the starting point and list is the ending point. var will be either incremented or decremented by the list of statements specified in list.

-Like for loop, while loop executes a group of statement continuously as long as the condition is true.
-Below is the syntax for while loop:
+Like for loop, while loop executes a group of statements continuously as long as the condition is true.
+Below is the syntax for the while loop:

 while condition is true do statements increment/decrement done

 The only difference between a while loop and for loop is that in for loop, increment/decrement counterpart is done on the same line where we wrote our for statement.
 Whereas, in while loop, increment/decrement part is done after its body of statements is executed.

 However, you should note that increment/decrement part after the while body statements is not always the case and may vary depending on the type of BASH script one is implementing (for instance an infinite while loop).

 Bash until loop